JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Pre-configured sites are split into two categories: Tier 1 with officially supported spack-stack installations (see :numref:`Section %s <Preconfigured_Sites_Tier1>`), and Tier 2 (sites with configuration files that were tested or contributed by others in the past, but that are not officially supported by the spack-stack team; see :numref:`Section %s <Preconfigured_Sites_Tier2>`).

 =============================================================
-Officially supported spack-stack 1.4.1 installations (tier 1)
+Officially supported spack-stack 1.5.0 installations (tier 1)
 =============================================================

-Ready-to-use spack-stack 1.4.1 installations are available on the following, fully supported platforms.
+Ready-to-use spack-stack 1.5.0 installations are available on the following, fully supported platforms.
 This version supports the JEDI Skylab release 5 of June 2023, and the UFS Weather Model of July 2023.
 It can also be used for testing spack-stack with other UFS applications (e.g. the UFS Short Range Weather Application, and the EMC Global Workflow).
-Note that some platforms have not received the 1.4.1 installations, for these the previous 1.4.0 installations are listed below.
-Amazon Web Services AMI are available in the US East 1 or 2 regions for the previous 1.4.0 release (1.4.1 is not provided on AWS AMIs).
+Amazon Web Services AMI are available in the US East 1 or 2 regions.

 +---------------------+----------------------------------+-----------------+---------------------------------------------------------------------------------------------------------+-------------------------------+
 | Organization        | System                           | Compilers       | Location                                                                                                | Maintainers                   |